 I recommend grabbing a map to the waterpark on your way in.
 I didn’t think of this until we’d been there for a couple hours.
 If you have kids of varying ages and heights, having the map makes it easier to plan who can ride where.
 Most of the slides form a sort of semi-circle around the central area of the park, so it’s easy to find your way around once you’re there.

-For waterparks, I have swimsuits for the girls that cover more.
+For waterparks and outdoor pools, I have swimsuits for the girls that cover more.
 Sunshine has a nice set that’s like a tank top and shorts, and Pearl’s suit (above) is UV-proof and goes to her knees and elbows.
 My husband put the swim bag in the van before I’d had a chance to repack it, so the older girls were wearing their Speedo suits, which I usually save for the pool.

 I splashed on sunscreen when we arrived, and they were fine all day.
-However, I forgot to sunscreen my own back, and I got a good burn.
+We really like the Attitude Living sun products, especially the face stick, which is super easy to apply!
+However, I forgot to sunscreen my own back, and I got a good sunburn.
 I need to get myself a better “outdoor” swimsuit for the summer, and next time, I’ll remember to pack the girls’ outdoor suits as well.

 Having Fun at Cultus Lake Waterpark